National Shrine of Saint Jude (England)

-The National Shrine of Saint Jude adjoining the Church of Our Lady of Mount Carmel in Faversham, England, is a Roman Catholic shrine to Saint Jude and a place of pilgrimage for Catholics and other Christians in the United Kingdom and other countries.
+The National Shrine of Saint Jude, adjoining the Roman Catholic parish Church of Our Lady of Mount Carmel in Faversham Kent, England, is a shrine to Saint Jude and a place of pilgrimage and prayer for Catholics and other Christians since it was officially opened in 1955.
+It comes under the Roman Catholic Archdiocese of Southwark.
 It is located on Tanners Street, to the west of the town centre.
-The building dates from 1861, it became a church in 1937 and the shrine itself was built in 1955.
 The shrine was founded by the Order of Carmelites and it lies within the Faversham Conservation Area.
-In 2020, the Shrine was given five stars by the new guide 'Britain's Pilgrim Places' produced by the British Pilgrimage Trust.
-The authors particularly emphasised that.."the Shrine is a common meeting ground between Anglicans and Catholics since there was little historical and cultural interest in Jude during Christianity's most difficult years.
-He is certainly a more productive figure to contemplate than the Reformation martyrs of either side.
-For that reason alone this Shrine deserves the highest recommendation".